-- balance between family, work and other things in life is of benefit to employees, employers and the wider community. - 6.9.2 Work and family balance is not just about supporting mothers and fathers who have young children, it is also about providing assistance to people who have older dependents or to those who may provide care to family members with disabilities. - 6.9.3 Port Stephens Council is committed to providing employees with family and work life balance provisions that enable our employees to achieve this balance in their lives. - 6.10 Workplace Equity and Diversity - 6.10.1 At Port Stephens Council we are committed to developing an equitable and diverse workforce which is representative of our community and the region as a whole.
-This commitment is based, in part, on the need to ensure that our organisation complies with equal opportunity legislative requirements.
-However, more importantly, we are committed to providing a pleasant working environment for all employees by encouraging good working relationships, valuing diversity and respecting differences to achieve our objective of being an employer of choice. - 6.10.2 Equity is about fairness.
+- 6.10.1 Council is committed to developing an equitable and diverse workforce which is representative of the community and the region as a whole.
+This commitment is based, in part, on the need to ensure that Council complies with equal opportunity legislative requirements.
+However, more importantly, Council is committed to providing a pleasant working environment for all employees by encouraging good working relationships, valuing diversity and respecting differences to achieve Council's objective of being an employer of choice. - 6.10.2 Equity is about fairness.
 It is about providing everyone with a fair and safe working environment, with access to training and development opportunities.
-It is about giving everyone the opportunity to use and enhance their individual talents and skills for their own improvement and for the advancement of the organisation as a whole. - 6.10.3 Diversity is about inclusiveness.
-It means that the differences brought to the organisation by people of divergent backgrounds, experiences and perspectives are valued and respected.
-It means that the contributions brought to the organisation by a diverse range of people are utilised and maximised, thereby enhancing the effectiveness and capability of the organisation. - 6.10.4 Achieving improved workplace equity and diversity means identifying and eliminating all forms of discrimination and putting measures in place to overcome the employment disadvantage faced by diversity groups.
-In our organisation, these have been identified as: - 6.10.4.1 People from culturally diverse backgrounds.

-People born in countries other than those categorised by the Australian Bureau of Statistics as mainly English speaking countries (ie Australia, United Kingdom, New Zealand, South Africa, Canada, United States of America).
+It is about giving everyone the opportunity to use and enhance their individual talents and skills for their own improvement and for the advancement of the organisation as a whole. - 6.10.3 Diversity is about valuing the differences, brought to the organisation by people of different backgrounds, experiences and perspectives, which are valued and respected.
+It means that the contributions brought to the organisation by a diverse range of people are utilised and maximised, thereby enhancing the effectiveness and capability of the organisation. - 6.10.4 Inclusion is the art of creating environments where any individual or group can be and feel welcomed, respected, supported and valued to fully participate. - 6.10.5 Achieving improved workplace equity and diversity means identifying and eliminating all forms of discrimination and putting measures in place to overcome the employment disadvantage faced by diverse groups.
+In our organisation, these have been identified as: - 6.10.5.1 People from culturally diverse backgrounds, including, people born in countries other than those categorised by the Australian Bureau of Statistics as mainly English speaking countries (i.e. Australia, the United Kingdom, New Zealand, South Africa, Canada and the United States of America). - 6.10.5.2 Indigenous Australians, including, persons of Aboriginal and Torres Strait Islander origin. - 6.10.5.3 People with disabilities.

-6.10.4.2 Indigenous Australians

-Persons of Aboriginal and Torres Strait Islander origin.

-6.10.4.3 People with disabilities

 This includes anyone with an ongoing disability who has an employment restriction due to their disability and:

-- is restricted in the type of work they can do, or needs modified hours of work (either a restriction in hours, different time schedules or flexible hours of attending); or - requires an employer to provide adaptive equipment, a modified work environment, extra time for mobility or to perform certain tasks, or to make other special work-related arrangements; or - needs to be given ongoing assistance or supervision to carry out their duties. - 6.10.4.4 Women - 6.10.4.5 Youth - A person who is aged 17 to 25 years. - 6.10.4.6 People who identify as lesbian, gay, bisexual, trans or intersex
+- is restricted in the type of work they can do, or needs modified hours of work (either a restriction in hours, different time schedules or flexible hours of attending); or - 2. requires an employer to provide adaptive equipment, a modified work environment, extra time for mobility or to perform certain tasks, or to make other special work-related arrangements; or - 3. needs to be given ongoing assistance or supervision to carry out their duties. - 6.10.5.4 Women. - 6.10.5.5 Youth, including a person who is aged 17 to 25 years. - 6.10.5.6 People who identify as LGBTIQ+ (lesbian, gay, bisexual, transgender/gender diverse, intersex and queer).